grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 sync and anyone can "look" at it.

 It doesn't matter that this clock is imprecise.
-What matters is that the this is the same clock for everyone and that the state of the chain can be tied unambiguously to the ticks of this clock.
+What matters is that it is the same clock for everyone and that the state of the chain can be tied unambiguously to the ticks of this clock.

 This clock is operated by the multi-exahash rate of an unknown